michaelvl/helm2yaml/README.md

 ### Helmsman Replacement

-The script `helmsman.sh` is a script that implements some of the Helmsman functionality, i.e. Helmsman application installation can be immitated with `helm2yaml` and `kubectl`
+The script `helmsman.sh` is a script that implements some of the Helmsman functionality, i.e. Helmsman application installation can be imitated with `helm2yaml` and `kubectl`

 E.g.: